stellaryx-labs/project-inferno/README.md

 conda activate pyromap
 ```

 ### Scope of this Project // include a dashboard to contain all of the following...
-- Data Analysis and Visualization of the Fire Data
 - Fire Severity Classification
 - Thermal Signature Fingerprinting
 - Most Dangerous Fires // take into consideration population density, proximity to cities, infrastructure damage, and other factors
-- Predictive Fire Spread Estimator
+- Predictive Fire Spread Estimator // for future fire spread prediction

-SCOPE THE Project to the Palisades Fires within Los Angeles, California

 - Article to Introduce Beginners to the Project // How to use the NASA FIRMS API

 ### Libraries